msdirtbag/MDEAutomator/README.md

 # MDEAutomator RC1

 MDEAutomator is a modular, serverless solution for endpoint management and incident response in Microsoft Defender for Endpoint (MDE) environments.
-It leverages Azure Function Apps and a custom PowerShell module to orchestrate large-scale security operations, automate response actions, and manage threat intelligence at scale.
+It leverages Azure Function Apps and a custom PowerShell module to orchestrate large MDE deployments, automate response actions, and manage threat indicators at scale.

 ## Core Components